"2020 sees a move away from the clean Scandinavian inspired design which have dominated recent years."

 From wild animal prints to tropical botanicals, 2020 sees a move away from the clean Scandinavian inspired design which have dominated recent years.
 Refreshingly, maximalism has returned with a bang to counterbalance the prominence of minimalism.

-At James Dunlop Textiles the pattern, texture and design that each brand launches comes from our understanding of what the market needs and wants, balancing this with the knowledge of where we’ve been and the focus on where we’re heading.
+The pattern, texture and design across all our brands comes from our understanding of what the market needs and wants, balancing this with the knowledge of where we’ve been and the focus on where we’re heading.
 The specific requirements of each market differs across both geography and brand positioning.

-While the macro-trends for print and pattern are aligned across the James Dunlop and Mokum design studios, each brand manifests its print, pattern and construction differently through design and cadence, whilst remaining authentic to their individual brand identities.
+While the macro-trends for print and pattern are aligned across our design studios, each brand manifests its print, pattern and construction differently through design and cadence, whilst remaining authentic to their individual brand identities.

 TRENDS TO LOOK OUT FOR IN 2020: